Biden’s Berlin farewell was a lot of talk and no action on Ukraine.

 Benjamin Bardos is a transatlantic security specialist from the Warsaw Institute.
 He told the Kyiv Independent that the elections were holding the U.S. political system hostage, as they always do.

-Zelensky then toured Europe to present the plan, but has yet to secure the full support of either or European leaders for the strategy.
+Zelensky then toured Europe to present the plan, but has yet to secure the full support of either American or for the strategy.

 Zelensky visited Germany a week prior to Biden’s trip, where he also met with Olaf Scholz, the German Chancellor.
-After their meeting, Germany and , and Norway announced a package of aid for Ukraine totaling 1.4 billion euro ($1.5 billion).
+After their meeting, Germany and Belgium, Denmark and Norway announced a package of aid for Ukraine totaling 1.4 billion euro ($1.5 billion).

 Berlin refuses to send long-range Taurus rockets or allow Ukraine use German weapons to target deep within Russia.